rowlandcoping/lost-king-part1/README.md

 2:  Using source files

-Because this website is built using nothing but html and css you can deploy it in any web browser from local files.
+Because this website is built using nothing but HTML, CSS and JavaScript you can deploy it in any web browser from local files.

 - Go to the lost-king-part1 repository [HERE](https://github.com/rowlandcoping/lost-king-part1/)
 - Download all the files in the repository to a folder on your local machine.
 You may exclude the 'node_modules' folder and the package-lock.json and package.json files if you don't wish to deploy the files necessary for Jest testing.